Home

 Almond paste macaroons usually have a rougher, often crackled surface, although there are some exceptions.
 They are made by processing the egg whites, sugar and almonds all together, until the proteins of the egg whites are denatured (unfolded), and some oil is released from the almonds.
 The proteins then combine with each other and with the other ingredients to form a stable batter that rises well.
 This type of macaroon cookie is left to rest before baking so they form a crust on the surface, often resulting in a crackled texture.

-Both types of French almond macaroons are baked at a moderate temperature: too low and they will be dry but not brown, too high and they’ll be brown and not cooked inside.
+Both types of French macaroons are baked at a moderate temperature: too low and they will be dry but not brown, too high and they’ll be brown and not cooked inside.

 I’ve posted a recipe for a quick and easy Italian variation called Brutti Ma Buoni (not French bakery approved but delicious anyway!) that you may like to have handy for a quick almond macaroon fix.